-The scenes that take place inside the apartment of Saga are done in a film studio.
-But the outside is showed as well.
+The scenes that take place inside the apartment of Saga are filmed in a film studio.
+But the outside is shown as well.
 The apartment from Saga is located in Ankargatan, at number 9.

 I already wrote an article on Ribersborgs Kallbadhus .
 It is a key location in the first season of The Bridge.
 In one of the final episodes Saga and Martin go to Ribersborg to interrogate the waitress, a friend of Mikeala, the former wife of Jens.
 It is during this interview, Martin realizes that all events are actually directed against him.